 Tip 1: Choose an anchor as a trigger for you to start the thing/s you want to develop as habits.
 Brushing your teeth could be an anchor for this habit.

 Tip 2: Keep a track of your efforts each day (a habit tracker is used for this) as this will help keep you motivated and committed to forming the habits.

 - The hardest part is to practice the habits every day.
 It’s tempting to say: “I don’t have time” or “I’m too busy”.
 That’s the ego.
 The inner knowing voice says “make time!”

 - Try swapping the daily news (which is often negative and misleading), 15 min on FB or on Netflix with your habit stack or any from your good habits list.

-- A good habits app will help.
-A Way of Life is one app that helps with habits.
+- A good habits app may help e.g. A Way of Life

 Quitting bad habits

 A behavior or routine that is repeated regularly and which causes harm to you or others in the short or long term is my ‘bad habit’ definition.